Skip to content

 Deployment & Production

-html2rss-web ships on Docker Hub, so you can launch it wherever Docker runs.
+html2rss-web ships on Docker Hub, so you can launch this self-hosted service wherever Docker runs.
 Start with the official docker-compose.yml from the Installation Guide as your baseline.

 If you have not yet created a local instance, complete the Getting Started guide first.
-It walks through the one-time project directory setup, downloading the reference compose file, and confirming the application locally—steps we will build upon here.
+It walks through the one-time project directory setup, creating a minimal compose file, and confirming the application locally, which gives you the right baseline before exposing a self-hosted instance publicly.

 Already running html2rss-web on your workstation?
 Great!
 The sections below focus on what changes when you take that setup to production.